scams-research/code-review-club/README.md

 - Reciprocate code review; if someone has looked at your pull request, return the favour
 - The code that you will review may be part of a yet unpublished scientific work -- treat it with confidence
 - If you are reviewing code in a private repository, you may need to be given collaborator access -- treat this access with the utmost respect
-- You may need to be willing to give others access to your private repository.
+- You may need to be willing to give others access to your private repository
+- If code reviewed by a colleague is used in an academic publication it is expected that the reviewer will be acknowledged by name

 The Code Review Club aspires to be a friendly, respectful community; if you are found to act against these expectations, you will be asked to leave.